21 Best Zoos in the UK for The Perfect Day Out

 4. Chester Zoo, Cheshire

-Plus, it’s the most visited zoo in the UK with a whopping 1.5 million guests every year.
-So it’s clearly the number one zoo in Britain!
-This place is home to over 20,000 animals across 60 different species, spread out over 128 acres and growing.
-It’s a wild adventure!
+👉 Fun fact: Chester Zoo is the most visited zoo in the UK with a whopping 1.5 million guests every year.
+It’s clearly the number one zoo in Britain!

 But it’s not just the animals that make Chester Zoo awesome.
-They’ve also got a stunning Grade II listed venue and amazing events team to help create special memories.
-Whether it’s a wedding, corporate event or birthday bash, they’ll make it unforgettable.
+They’ve also got a stunning Grade II listed venue and amazing events team to help create special memories with the opening of a 380-capacity wedding venue.

 5. Flamingo Land, Yorkshire